mamorett/mini_captioner/README.md

 -   **Idempotent**: Avoids re-processing images that already have an entry in the database (unless overridden).
 -   **Graceful Exit**: Saves progress automatically if interrupted (Ctrl-C).
 -   **Web Gallery Viewer**: A user-friendly Streamlit application to browse, search, and filter images and their generated descriptions.
+-   **Edit Descriptions**: Directly edit and save changes to image descriptions within the web viewer.
 -   **Easy to Use**: Simple command-line interface and an intuitive web UI.

 ## Components